-Table 7.4 shows SCA's past and forecast sales to Wingecarribee and Shoalhaven Councils.
+Table 7.5 shows SCA's past and forecast sales to Wingecarribee and Shoalhaven Councils.
 It indicates that SCA expects a slight increase in average annual sales to these Councils over the 2009 determination period relative to the current determination period.
-Local Councils are forecast to account for about 0.8 per cent to 1.3 per cent of SCA's total sales over the determination period.
+Local Councils are forecast to account for about 0.8 per cent to 1.1 per cent of SCA's total sales over the determination period.

 IPART notes that SCA has not provided forecast sales to Goulburn Mulwaree Council, even though there are plans to build a pipeline from SCA's Wingecarribee Reservoir to Goulburn to augment supply to the Goulburn community.
-SCA has indicated that the Wingecarribee to Goulburn pipeline will supply up to 1,800 ML of water per year and is due for completion in 2010/11.97
+SCA has indicated that the Wingecarribee to Goulburn pipeline will supply up to 1,800 ML of water per year and is due for completion in 2010/11.124 However, in its submission to the draft report, Goulburn Mulwaree Council advises that the Wingecarribee to Goulburn pipeline is forecast to supply the Council an average of 505 ML per annum in 2010/11 and 577 ML in 2011/12.
+It also notes that the pipeline is not expected to be completed until May 2011, with 'normal operation' starting from June 2011.125